CURRICULUM & COURSE INFORMATION

 GENERAL

-Humanities 9 is a double block to allow for interdisciplinary learning between Social Studies 9 and English 9.
-The curriculum is integrated to better allow students to make connections between the world they are in and themselves.
-They will be challenged to think critically, as they engage with a variety of texts and stories to experience collaborative learning and how to exchange ideas in meaningful ways.
-Students will work towards increasingly sophisticated methods of communication in order to effectively articulate ideas to achieve our purpose as writers.
+Description: This course focuses on the early exploration and colonization of North America and the interactions with First Peoples, as well as the major European revolutions.
 Students learn how historical forces – have had an impact on the world.
 In particular, they will study the Industrial Revolution, the French Revolution, and modern-day revolutionary movements.
 In addition, we will study the formation of Canada as a nation, the development of democracy, and persisting societal inequalities.
 Students will explore themes of immigration, First Nations history and culture, geography, and politics.

 Social Studies 10